Efficient estimation of the modified Gromov-Hausdorff distance between unweighted graphs: Introduction

-In \cite{memoli12}, M\'emoli introduces the modified Gromov--Hausdorff (mGH) distance, another relaxation of the GH distance that preserves the property of being a metric on the isometry classes of compact metric spaces.
-It turns out that the two distances are topologically equivalent within GH-precompact families of compact metric spaces.
+In \cite{memoli2012some}, M\'emoli introduces the modified Gromov--Hausdorff (mGH) distance, another relaxation of the GH distance that preserves the property of being a metric on the isometry classes of compact metric spaces.
+Same as the GH distance, the mGH distance is based on assignments between the metric spaces that are allowed to be non-injective.
+It turns out that the two distances are not equivalent in the general case \cite{oles2022lipschitz}, although they are topologically equivalent within precompact (in the GH-distance sense) families of compact metric spaces \cite{memoli2012some}.

-Although computing the mGH distance is of lower time complexity as compared to the standard GH distance, it similarly requires solving an NP-hard optimization problem.
-Our focus on the mGH distance in this paper is partially motivated by the so-called 'structural theorem' \cite{memoli12}, which allows for the decomposition of the computation into solving a sequence of polynomial-time problems.
+Directly computing the mGH distance still poses an intractable combinatorial optimization of $O(N^N)$ time complexity (as compared to $O(N^{2N})$ for the standard GH distance).
+Our focus on the mGH distance in this paper is partially motivated by the so-called ``structural theorem'' (Theorem 5.1 in \cite{memoli2012some}), which allows for the decomposition of the computation into solving a sequence of polynomial-time problems.